 Self-Defence

 When a person is accused of Voluntarily Causing Hurt or even Voluntarily Causing Grievous Hurt, self-defence is a commonly cited legal defence.
 According to the Penal Code, you may not be held criminally liable if you were defending yourself, your property, or another person from an immediate threat.
-However, the force used must be proportionate to the threat.
-For example, using dangerous weapons in response to minor injuries could be considered disproportionate.
-It may not exonerate you in a criminal Court.

 Consent

 In some instances, consent from the victim can act as a defence.
-However, this is generally not applicable in cases of grievous hurt.
+However, this generally does not apply to cases of grievous hurt.
 The person’s permission must be informed and freely given.
 Even then, the Court may decide whether such consent mitigates the act of Voluntarily Causing hurt.
-Injuries sustained in sports like boxing might fall under this category, where participants consent to some level of bodily pain but not to the extent of severe brain injuries.

 Provocation